Has your child's teacher let you know that they think your child has ADHD?

 Teachers are often the first ones to recognize or suspect ADHD in children.
 That's because ADHD symptoms typically affect school performance or disrupt the rest of the class.
 Also, teachers are with children for most of the day and for months out of the year.

 Since teachers work with many different children, they also come to know how students typically behave in classroom situations requiring concentration and self-control.
-Therefore, when they notice something outside the norm, they may speak with the school psychologist or contact the parents about their concerns.
+So when they notice something outside the norm, they may speak with the school psychologist or the parents about their concerns.